filipemendes1994/rxjs-debugger/README.md

 RxJSDebugger.init(Observable);
 ```

-Or `require` the module for use with Node or a CommonJS bundler:
+Or `require` the module to use with CommonJS bundler:

 ```js
 const { RxJSDebugger } = require("rxjs-debugger");